bendash/powermailext/Readme.md

 ## Features ##

+  - Dependencies for Fields of other Fields: Conditional Validation and Display
+  - Additional Validators (IBAN, Birthdate 18+)
   - Additional HTML Tag Attributes (maxlength, disabled, readonly) for Input/Select Fields
-  - Dependencies for Fields of other Fields: Conditional Validation and Display
   - Viewhelper for correct Text Answer in Confirmation View for Radiobuttons and Checkboxes

 ## Installing ##